-A 3 ring binder loose-leaf notebook is very recommended, but not required, to help organize homework, handouts, lecture notes, etc. When I was in school I did work on blank white paper and then used 3 hole punch to put it into the notebook.
-A 3 ring binder loose-leaf notebook with a good three-hole punch can do wonders for keeping things organized.
+A loose-leaf notebook is very much recommended, but not required, to help organize homework handouts, lecture notes, etc. A 3 ring binder loose-leaf notebook with a good three-hole punch can do wonders for keeping things organized.

 In my experience a spiral notebook or other types of bound notebooks do NOT allow for good organization of materials (but you can use any notebook for your own personal lecture notes that I will probably not see too often).